13 Things Baristas Won’t Tell You

 A real macchiato has just a stain of milk foam and no sugar

 Because Starbucks uses the names of authentic espresso beverages for sugary, milky confections that bear no resemblance to the real thing, they confuse people.
 I’ll make someone an authentic drink and they’ll say, where’s the milk?
 Where’s the syrup?
-This is what your favorite coffee order says about you.

 No matter how tired you are, it’s nice to say please when you’re ordering your first coffee of the day.
 “I’ll take a…” or “Give me a…” is not “please” in anyone’s language.
 Learn about 21 more pet peeves your Starbucks barista has.